 We are a vast territory, you will never own.
 You don't course through us, we course through you.
 Hear our voice.
 Sound travels over you.
 Our birthplace has been written.
 We are living documents.
 We have our own identity so don't tell us what we are not.
 Beware of where you cut us through because you die when we die.

 This is a vast territory, you will never own.
 You don't course through it, it courses through you.
 Hear its voice.
 Sound travels over you.
 A birthplace has been written.
 There are living documents.
 It has it's own identity so don't tell it what it is not.
 Beware of where you cut it through because you die when it dies.

 Borderline is a group of images exploring topography and territoriality.
 It's a simple concept, tracing a line.
 But once it cuts through a body - human or earth-body - a roar emerges.
-This surging voice from the perspective of an individual, people or land is what is being explored as text - a sort of manifesto.
+This surging voice from the perspective of an individual, people or land is what is being explored - a sort of manifesto.

 Once a line is drawn, what is owned, and what is not, becomes palpable; Belonging and longing merges, And a heightened peripheral vision is inevitable.
 A sensorial mapping and a scanning of our own surfaces takes place, as a question glides over it all: how could we possibly think individuals, people or land are ever contained by dotted lines.